paradigmxyz/tbl/README.md

 # tbl ┳━┳

-`tbl` is a tool for reading and editing tabular data files like parquet
+`tbl` is a cli tool for reading and editing parquet files

 #### Goals of `tbl`:
-- make it effortless to read, edit, and manage parquet datasets
+- make it effortless to manage parquet datasets
 - use a cli-native version of [polars](https://github.com/pola-rs/polars) syntax, so if you know python polars you already know `tbl`

 #### Example use cases: